Theatre Cap Workwear Washing

 The following NHS guidance on workwear washing was updated and published on 2 April 2020.
 This covers a number of other areas in workplace uniform good practices that we will break down in other scrub cap articles.

-5.2 Washing uniforms and workwear
+5.2 Washing Uniforms and Workwear

 Scientific observations and tests, literature reviews and expert opinion as stated in the 2007 suggests that: